John-TIG/challenges/README.md

 ## License

-Algorithm code files in folders `<challenge_id>/algorithms` are licensed under the following licenses:
+Each of the algorithm code files in folders `<challenge_id>/algorithms` are licensed under all of the following licenses:

 * TIG Inbound Game License
 * TIG Innovator Outbound Game License